koskisami/nano/README.md

 using the random word api from: https://random-word-form.repl.co/

 ### /mokou
-sends a random image out of a collection of comics, based on an old twitter bot that was killed by elon musk in cold blood.
+sends a random image out of a collection of comics, based on an old twitter bot that was lost in the aftermath of the twitter API pricing changes.

 ![enter image description here](https://i.imgur.com/tWqaMr7.jpeg)